Inside: Use this easy bleaching technique to lighten and brighten canvas drop cloths.

 Step 2) Unfold the drop cloths and completely submerge them in the bleach and water mixture using the stir stick to push them down.
 I pushed the drop cloths down several times.
 It took some time for the air to get out and for the drop cloths to stay under the surface of the water.
 I checked on them every so often to make sure the cloths stayed submerged.
 I pulled the cloths out after 3 hours and still saw spots that hadn’t bleached out.
 So I kept them in the bleach mixture for another three hours for a total of six hours.

 Step 3) After the six hours is up, dump the bleach mixture and clean out the buckets.
 I also watered the drop cloths and rung them out some to try to wash away as much of the bleach mixture as I could.
-Fill the buckets with clean water 2/3 – 3/4 of the way up and add 8 cups of white distilled vinegar.
+Then fill the buckets with clean water 2/3 – 3/4 of the way up and add 8 cups of white distilled vinegar.
 The reason for the vinegar is to counteract the bleaching process.
 Stir the vinegar and water mixture with your stir tool again submerging the canvas in the mixture below the surface.
 Let it sit overnight.

 Step 4) Dump the water out of the buckets and ring out the water from the cloths.
 Then I washed the cloths two times in my washing machine to get rid of the bleach and vinegar smell.
 They still had a minimal bleach smell to them, but it wasn’t too bad.